sakuraapi/core/README.md

 ## config

-There are some properties in the environmental config that are used by the system if they're present:
+There are some properties in the environmental config that are used by the system if they're present.
+For example, consider this possible `environment.json`:

 ```
 {
+  "server": {
+    "address": "127.0.0.1"
+    "port": 3000
+  },

+  "dbConnections": [
-  server: {
+    {
-    address: string,      // '127.0.0.1'
+      "mongoClientOptions": {},       // any options to pass to MongoDB
+      "name": "userDb",               // the key used to reference this
-    port: number          // 3000
+                                      // connection.
+      "url": "mongodb://..."          // MongoDB connection string
     }
+  ]
 }
 ```
 Naturally, anything you define is available to you.
 You get access to the configuration through `SakuraApi.instsance.config`.